-Name Туре Status Description STATUS LED: Green, orange, or red Indicates the operating status of the control and switching unit.
+Name Туре Status Description STATUS LED: Green, orange, or red Indicates the operating status of the management and switching unit.
 Green: Operation is possible.
 Orange: Self-diagnosis is in progress.
 Blinking green: Software is being loaded.
 Red: A failure has been detected.
 Off: Power is off.
-(The control and switching unit can be replaced.)#1 ACC LED: Green Indicates the memory card status.
+(The management and switching unit can be replaced.) ^{#1}

+Name Туре Status Description ACC LED: Green Indicates the memory card status.
 Green: The memory card is being accessed.
 (Do not remove the memory card.)
 Off: The memory card is in idle mode.
 (A memory card can be plugged in or removed.)
-RESET Switch (non-locking) Used to reset the Switch manually.#2 Press one second: Use this method when a Switch failure has occurred.#3 Press five seconds: Use this method when you have forgotten the password.#4 ACH Switch (non-locking) Used to switch the system of the control and switching unit.#2 #5 When the control and switching unit is duplicated, use this switch to switch between the active system and the standby system.
-ACTIVE LED: Green Indicates whether the control and switching unit is the active system or the standby system.
+RESET Switch (non-locking) Used to reset the Switch manually. ^{#2} Press one second: Use this method when a Switch failure has occurred. ^{#3} Press five seconds: Use this method when you have forgotten the password. ^{#4} ACH Switch (non-locking) Used to switch the system of the management and switching unit. ^{#2 #5} When the management and switching unit is duplicated, use this switch to switch between the active system and the standby system.
+ACTIVE LED: Green Indicates whether the management and switching unit is the active system or the standby system.
 Green: Indicates the active system.
 Off: Indicates the standby system.

-Name Туре Status Description SYSTEM1 LED: Green, orange, or red Indicates the Switch status.
+SYSTEM1 LED: Green, orange, or red Indicates the Switch status.
 Green: Operation is possible.
 Orange: A partial Switch failure was detected.
 Red: A Switch failure was detected.
-SYSTEM2 LED: Green, orange, or red Indicates the status of the power consumption mode #8 .
-Green: Power saving mode.
-Orange: Not supported Blinking green: The power consumption mode is changing.
-Red: Not supported Off: Normal power consumption mode LINK LED: Green or yellow Indicates the operation status of the MANAGEMENT port.
+SYSTEM2 LED: Green, orange, or red This LED is not supported and is always off.
+LINK LED: Green or yellow Indicates the operation status of the MANAGEMENT port.
 Green: A link is established.
 Lit in yellow: A failure has been detected.
-Off: A link failure occurred #6 or operation has stopped. #7 T/R LED: Green Green: A packet is being sent or received.
+Off: A link failure occurred ^{#6} or operation has stopped. ^{#7} T/R LED: Green Green: A packet is being sent or received.
 Off: No packets are being sent or received.

-#1: A control and switching unit can be turned off by the Inactivate operation from the system operation panel or by entering a command from the operation terminal.
+#1: A management and switching unit can be turned off by the Inactivate operation from the system operation panel or by entering a command from the operation terminal.